sholladay/pogo/README.md

 *Only available after calling the h.redirect() method.*

-Sets the response status to `301 Moved Permanently` or `302 Found` based on whether the existing status is a permanent or temporary redirect code.
-If `isRewritable` is `false`, then the response status will be set to `307 Temporary Redirect` or `308 Permanent Redirect`.
+Sets the response status to [`301 Moved Permanently`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/301) or [`302 Found`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302) based on whether the existing status is a permanent or temporary redirect code.
+If `isRewritable` is `false`, then the response status will be set to [`307 Temporary Redirect`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307) or [`308 Permanent Redirect`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/308).

+Returns the toolkit so other methods can be chained.

+#### h.temporary()

+*Only available after calling the h.redirect() method.*

+Sets the response status to [`302 Found`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302) or [`307 Temporary Redirect`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307) based on whether the existing status is considered rewritable (see "method handling" on [Redirections in HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) for details).

+Returns the toolkit so other methods can be chained.

+#### h.type(mediaType)

+Sets the [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header on the response to the value of `mediaType`.

+Overrides the media type that is set automatically by the framework.

 Returns the toolkit so other methods can be chained.